astronomer/docs/learn/logging.md

 :::info

-Solutions for remote logging available on Astro differ from the solutions described in this section.
+Options for configuring remote logging on Astro differ from those described in this section.
 For guidance specific to Astro, see:
 - [Export metrics and logs to Datadog](https://www.astronomer.io/docs/astro/export-datadog).
 - [Export logs to AWS CloudWatch](https://www.astronomer.io/docs/astro/export-cloudwatch).